fivance/WinFix/README.md

 - ⚙️ Hardened, secure, and reproducible setup — built around privacy, performance, and minimalism.
 - 🔐 Secure: disables legacy components, noisy services, telemetry and so much more.

-➡️ A fully optimized, secured, and ready-to-use Windows system — zero manual tweaks needed.
+➡️ A fully optimized, secured, and ready-to-use Windows system

-> I built this script to get the exact system I need — consistently, efficiently, and silently.

 This script ensures your machine is:
 - 🛡️ Hardened against telemetry